versolollo/versolollo/index.md

 ### Computing
 I started coding in Python in highschool with the purpose of creating a "bass harmoniser" which had to find the right musical chords over a bass line.
 I then continued during University, and here are somme of the projects I worked on:

-- [**Thermal Simulation:**]({{ site.url }}/projects/thermal_simulation.html) a thermal simulation which solves the 2D steady-state heat equation to find the temperature map in a microprocessor.
+- [**Thermal Simulation:**][1] a thermal simulation which solves the 2D steady-state heat equation to find the temperature map in a microprocessor.
 I implemented Newton's method to solve the heat equation.
 The project was part of my Computational Physics module at University;
 - **Oslo model:** I investigated the Oslo Model, which displays _Self Organised Criticality (SOC)_ as part of the Complexity & Networks module;

 ------
+[1]: projects/thermal_simulation.html